jasononeil/webpack-haxe-loader/README.md

 # Haxe Loader for Webpack

+This loader allows you to load hxml files directly into webpack, and included the Haxe-compiled Javascript result directly in your bundle.

 There are several reasons for doing this:

-- If you are going to use NPM libraries as externs, you need to compile with Webpack or Browserify etc.
+- If you are going to use NPM libraries as externs, you need to compile with Webpack or Browserify etc. Having the two compile steps (Haxe and Webpack) makes it easier.
 - There's a good chance you'll want webpack anyway for compiling CSS (or SASS or LESS), managing static assets, or minifying the resulting JS bundle.
 - When Webpack is set up right, it has a nice development experience, with things like:
     - `webpack --watch` to watch any changes you make to a file and recompile.